 The results listed in the table show that cadmium essentially accumulates in agricultural soils with a pH of 6.
 From the isotherm in Figure 8 we can see that the fraction of dissolved cadmium in soils with a pH of 6 is about 0.31%.
-For a net water infiltration of 0.5 m/yr this will result in a loss of cadmium from the top 20 cm on the order of 0.5% per year.
+For a net water infiltration of 0.5 m/yr this will result in a loss of cadmium from the top 20 cm of soil at a rate of the order of 0.5% per year.
 A steady state of cadmium in the soil will be reached when the sum of anthropogenic plus natural cadmium inputs is equal to the amount that leaches.
-As opposed to cadmium that has been deposited on agricultural soils, cadmium that has over the last few decades been deposited on non-agricultural soils such as urban and forest soils, which may in some cases have a pH between 4 and 5, has most likely contaminated shallow ground waters to some degree.
+As opposed to cadmium that has been deposited on agricultural soils, cadmium that has over the last few decades been deposited on non-agricultural soils such as urban and forest soils, which may in some cases have a pH between 4 and 5, has probably contaminated shallow ground waters to some degree.

-In summary, the results from the industrial metabolism study on cadmium in the Rhine basin have been useful in identifying the environmental compartments where cadmium is building up and at what rate.
-The first order analysis conducted here was able to point to scenarios and timeframes for which this buildup may become a significant problem.
+To summarize, the results from the industrial metabolism study on cadmium in the Rhine Basin have been useful in identifying the environmental compartments where cadmium is building up and at what rate.
+The first-order analysis conducted here was able to point to scenarios and timeframes for which this buildup may become a significant problem.
 Given that these results show that there may be a point where the cadmium intake for some segment of the population will be too high, and that cadmium in some shallow ground waters may very likely be increasing, it is clear that a much more rigorous analysis is warranted.
-Such an analysis will require a high spatial and temporal resolution of cadmium deposition, soil pH and organic carbon content, changes in soil salinity and concentrations of other trace metals, infiltration, transport of cadmium in soil, and plant uptake.
-Although we may understand the cadmium dynamics in a well characterized soil plot, the methodology on how to do such an analysis for a large watershed is non-existent.
-Meaningful scaling and averaging techniques have to be developed for these chemical interactions similarly as was and is being done in fields such as global hydrology and climate change.
+Such an analysis will require a high spatial and temporal resolution of cadmium deposition, soil pH and organic carbon content, changes in soil salinity and concentrations of other trace metals, infiltration, the transport of cadmium in soil, and plant uptake.
+Although we may understand the cadmium dynamics in a well-characterized soil plot, the methodology on how to do such an analysis for a large watershed is non-existent.
+Meaningful scaling and averaging techniques have to be developed for these chemical interactions, as was and is being done in fields such as global hydrology and climate change.
+Accordingly, the purpose of this analysis has been to illustrate a methodology for estimating the potential impacts of cadmium accumulation in agricultural soils.
+The numerical results presented here are subject to change, as more comprehensive and better quality data become available.